Commercial Edible Food Recovery

 The Wasted Food Scale

-The Environmental Protection Agency (EPA) has created a Food Recovery Hierarchy to identify the best ways to manage extra food.
+The Environmental Protection Agency (EPA) has created a Wasted Food Scale to prioritize actions that prevent and divert wasted food.
 While composting is preferable to landfilling, we should consider source reduction and feeding hungry people first.

 Donate from your farm: Did you know you can donate the food from your backyard orchard or garden?
 Gleaning groups will come pick the fruit and veggies for you and donate the food to those in need.
 Click here to learn more about gleaning in San Diego.

 For more tips on food waste reduction, please visit our Residential Food Waste Reduction webpage.
 Many of the tips found there are applicable on a larger scale for businesses as well!